-The English Language Performance Test (ELPT) is a supplement to the ESPA test and is given to students who have scored 50 or 55 on the ESPA or foreign language TAs with a 45.
+The English Language Performance Test (ELPT) is a supplement to the ESPA test and is given to students who have scored 50 or 55 on the ESPA or, for TAs who are teaching foreign language courses, a score of 45.
 (Students who score 60 on the ESPA are not required to take the ELPT.)
 The ELPT is designed to measure the prospective teaching assistant’s ability to communicate in English in a classroom context in their own field of study.
-The ELPT attempts to identify specific aspects of language likely to present problems in communication for the new teaching assistant (TA) whose first language is not English.
+The ELPT attempts to identify specific aspects of language likely to present difficulties in communication for the new teaching assistant (TA) whose first language is not English.

 You will receive this same information when you register for the ELPT.